Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 ## ✅ Conclusion

-Omega Manufacturing’s Power Platform deployment is governed by a secure, scalable, and compliance-oriented data protection strategy.
+The company’s Power Platform deployment is governed by a secure, scalable, and compliance-oriented data protection strategy.
 With strong alignment to industry best practices and Microsoft’s recommended security models, the company achieves:

 - 🔒 Protection of sensitive customer, inventory, and financial data
 - 🔐 Defined access boundaries tailored to each business unit's role